 Overworking hinders creativity

 As a marketer, you’re sought after for your creative ideas, messaging, and content.
 But, this type of work takes a lot of time, energy, and open-mindedness.
-Unfortunately, lack of sleep and stress caused by overworking can drain your energy, motivation, and your level of creativity.
+Unfortunately, lack of sleep and stress caused when you overwork yourself can drain your energy, motivation, and your level of creativity.
 If you want to stay fresh and creative, it’s important to limit your work hours, get a good night’s sleep, and take time off when you feel like your mind is being drained of creative thoughts.

 Multitasking is harder

-As we mentioned above, overworking raises the risk of making silly mistakes.
+As we mentioned above, when you overwork yourself it raises the risk of making silly mistakes.
 This risk gets even higher when you’re working on multiple projects all at once.
 Each day, you might send out an email, update social media, write a blog post, and monitor the analytics of what you’re doing.
 When you’re tired and not ready to pay attention to detail, it will be harder to complete all of your tasks correctly.